oils-for-unix/blog-code/xargs-ninja/catbrain.md

 ## Flavors

-- POSIX shell
+- POSIX shell - words
-- Brainfuck
+- YSH for the { } syntax
-- YSH, Tcl
+- Tcl - shell + Lisp
+- jq - because it has  an implicit "this" or satck
-- Lisp, Forth
+- Forth because it has a stack
-- jq, awk
+- Brainfuck - do we still need this?

 ## Syntax

 ### Lexer

+Tokens:

     # includes { } because we want spaces, like YSH
     UNQUOTED = / [a-z A-Z 0-9 '_{}']+ /